Alifsamad007/commons-app-documentation/android/Google-Play-store-listing.md

 > No selfies, no images downloaded from the Internet.
 > Very welcome: Pictures of famous people, rare things, political events, festivals, monuments, landscapes, architecture, etc.

 > Please enter a meaningful title and relevant categories for every image you upload.
 At least, describe what the picture shows and where it was taken.
-This will make your pictures more easily findable by Wikipedia editors.
+This will make your pictures more easily findable by [[Wikipedia editors]].
 Pictures without a meaningful title and tags may be deleted.

 > GPS-geocoded pictures are much more valuable.
-Please use an app like "Fine Geotag" to automatically add GPS latitude/longitude to your pictures.
+Please use an app like "google" to automatically add GPS latitude/longitude to your pictures.
 > Documentation: https://github.com/nicolas-raoul/apps-android-commons/wiki